Eurotunnel Class 9: 9100 subseries

 In 1997, Eurotunnel ordered five more locomotives and in 1998 the order was increased to a total of 14.
 This second batch of locomotives also had small improvements compared to the originals, including IGBT-based traction inverters instead of GTO-based and one inverter per motor instead of one per bogie.

 This second batch of locomotives is numbered in the 9100 series (9101 to 9113) except for one locomotive, 9040 which was purchased as a replacement for 9030, the locomotive destroyed in the 1996 fire.

 9700 subseries

-In 2000, Eurotunnel ordered seven locomotives with an increased power of 7 MW.
-This third batch of locomotives is numbered in the 9700 series (9701 to 9707) and deliveries ended in 2003.
-These more powerful locomotives are used to pull the freight truck shuttles, which were able to be increased in length.
+In 1999, Eurotunnel ordered seven locomotives with an increased power of 7 MW.
+This third batch of locomotives was delivered between 2001 and 2003, and is numbered in the 9700 series (9701 to 9707).
+The higher power output allowed an increase in the length and weight of cargo shuttle trains.

 9800 subseries

-Since 2000, Eurotunnel has been slowly rebuilding the older 9000 and 9100 series locomotives from 5.6 to 7 MW, replacing main transformer, traction converters and motors.
+Since 2000, Eurotunnel has been slowly rebuilding the older 9000 and 9100 series locomotives from 5.6 to 7 MW, replacing the main transformer, traction converters and motors.
 These rebuilt locomotives are numbered in the 9800 series.